 Views like this are easy to come by in Lake Atitlan.

-After spending a few days enjoying everything Antigua has to offer, it is time to head to Lake Atitlan.
+After spending a few days enjoying everything Antigua has to offer, it is time to head to Lake Atitlan straight from your return from the volcano.
 This is a large, high-altitude lake with breathtaking views and a rich indigenous culture.
 It is truly fascinating to listen to local people talk to each other in Tz’utujil, Kaqchikel, or other various Mayan languages.

 In Lake Atitlan, you can immerse yourself in the local life and experience some of the vibrant, diverse cultures of Guatemala.